Beverly Hills Cop III (soundtrack)

 Beverly Hills Cop III: Original Motion Picture Soundtrack is the soundtrack to the 1994 film of the same name.
 It was released on May 10, 1994, by MCA Records and consisted mostly of R&B music with some rock and hip hop.
 Like the film, the soundtrack was not well received and only made it to 158 on the Billboard 200 and 66 on the Top R&B/Hip-Hop Albums.
 Three singles found minor success on the charts, "The Right Kinda Lover" by Patti LaBelle, "Luv 4 Dem Gangsta'z" by Eazy-E, and "The Place Where You Belong" by Shai.
 The song "Mood" which is performed by Chanté Moore also appears on her second album A Love Supreme.
 Nile Rodgers also covered Harold Faltermeyer's "Axel F" in a breakbeat hardcore version.
+In 2025 La La Land Records released a limited edition of the film’s score by Rodgers; this release also features additional material, including Wonderland Theme Park music and demos.